mcollins-axway/axway-open-docs/content/en/docs/central/env_gw_mgmt/_index.md

 ## Synchronize your environment with a gateway

 Using agents is the recommended way to add service assets to your environment.
-When a discovery agent is installed on your gateway, the agent will auto-discover service assets and add them to your environment in AMPLIFY Central.
-The traceability agent will send API traffic logs from your gateway to AMPLIFY Central, where you can then view and analyze the logs.
+When a discovery agent is installed on your gateway, the agent will auto-discover service assets and add them to your environment in amplify Central.
+The traceability agent will send API traffic logs from your gateway to amplify Central, where you can then view and analyze the logs.

 For more information about the agents, see:

 * [Discovery and Traceability Agents for API Manager](/docs/central/connect-api-manager/).
 * [Discovery and Traceability Agents for AWS Gateway](/docs/central/connect-aws-gateway/).

-To manually synchronize your environment, you can use the [AMPLIFY Central CLI](/docs/central/cli_central/cli_apiservices) or the [AMPLIFY Central APIs](https://apicentral.axway.com/apis/docs).
-Note that changes in your deployment will not be automatically synchronized with AMPLIFY Central.
+To manually synchronize your environment, you can use the [amplify Central CLI](/docs/central/cli_central/cli_apiservices) or the [amplify Central APIs](https://apicentral.axway.com/apis/docs).
+Note that changes in your deployment will not be automatically synchronized with amplify Central.

 ## Asset definitions